GoogleCloudPlatform/professional-services/examples/bq-email-exports/README.md

 **Pub/Sub #2:** A second topic is triggered by a logging sink with a filter for export job completion with the job ID prefix of `email_export`.

-**Cloud Function #2:** A second function subscribes to the above Pub/Sub topic and sends the email via the SendGrid API with a link to the signed URL of the file.
+**Cloud Function #2:** A second function subscribes to the above Pub/Sub topic and sends the email via the SendGrid API with a link to the signed or unsigned URL of the file.

 **SendGrid API** The [SendGrid API](https://sendgrid.com/) is a web based API that sends the signed URL as an email to users.